Applying a laser-like focus to your job search Bookmark has been added

 Consider taking the time to analyze your career up to this point and see where you can more finely tailor your resume, as well as develop a solid pitch about why you are the leading candidate for the role.

-An important piece of advice Glaubke shares is not applying for multiple positions at the same company instead compare your skills and experience to the company job descriptions to determine which role would be best suited for you, and apply for that position.
+An important piece of advice is to not apply for multiple positions at the same company instead compare your skills and experience to the company job descriptions to determine which role would be best suited for you, and apply for that position.

 With some patience, persistence and follow-up for those roles through which you’ve applied, hopefully a new opportunity will be just around the corner.